rcantini/rcantini.github.io/content/post/personality_detection/index.md

 ---
 title: 'Personality detection using BERT'
-subtitle: 'How to detect user personality type according to the Myers–Briggs Type Indicator'
+subtitle: 'How to understand user personality according to the Myers–Briggs Type Indicator'
-summary: "In this post I show how to fine-tune a BERT classifier in order to detect users' personality type based on some text they have posted, according to the Myers–Briggs Type Indicator (MBTI)."
+summary: "In this post I show how to fine-tune a BERT classifier in order to understand users' personality based on some text they have posted, according to the Myers–Briggs Type Indicator (MBTI)."
 date: 2021-07-13T18:10:09+02:00
 draft: false
 math: true